 For example, you have paid $300 for prescriptions to meet your plan's $300 deductible.
 Your next prescription costs $200, and you have a coinsurance of 20%.
 So for this prescription, you will pay $40 in coinsurance and your plan will pay $160.
 Your plan will continue to pay for your prescription cost minus your coinsurance until you reach the coverage gap (see Stage 3).

 STAGE 3 – Coverage gap stage: This is what's known as the donut hole, or coverage gap, because you have less coverage during this stage.
 The coverage gap has a beginning amount and an end amount, although the amounts may change from year to year.
 Many people don't fill enough prescriptions in a year to reach the coverage gap.
 But if you do, you'll pay quite a bit more for your prescription drugs until you reach the end of the coverage gap.

-For example, in 2019 the coverage gap — or donut hole — begins when you reach $3,820 in prescription costs.
-While you're in the coverage gap, you'll pay 37 percent coinsurance for covered generic drugs and 25 percent coinsurance for covered brand-name drugs.
+For example, in 2021 the coverage gap — or donut hole — begins once you reach your plans Part D initial coverage limit of $4,130 in prescription costs.
+While you're in the coverage gap, you'll pay 25% coinsurance for covered generic drugs and 25% coinsurance for covered brand-name drugs.